 - Bats Right, Throws Right

 - Born October 21, 1973 in Thousand Oaks, CA USA

-Bryan Corey has pitched in the US, Japan and Korea.
+Bryan Corey has pitched in the US, Japan, Korea, Taiwan and Mexico.

 He was drafted in the 12th round of the 1993 amateur draft by the Detroit Tigers as a shortstop.
 Assigned initially to the Bristol Tigers, he only hit .105/~.298/.137 as his sole offensive skill was drawing walks.
 In '94, Corey hit .153/.280/.188 for the Jamestown Jammers.
 With two years like that, his future clearly was not as an infielder.
 He also only fielded .878 in 1994, making him a "no-hit, no-field" player.

 Moving to the pitching mound in 1995, Corey returned to Jamestown and went 2-2 with a 3.86 ERA and 10 saves for Jamestown.
 More impressively, he struck out 41 in 28 innings of work.
 At age 22, Bryan was a star for the Fayetteville Generals, going 6-4 with 34 saves and a 1.21 ERA.
 He allowed 50 hits, 17 walks and struck out 101 in 82 1/3 innings, providing further proof he had been assigned the wrong position originally.
 He led the South Atlantic League in both saves and games pitched (60) and Baseball America named him the top reliever in the SAL.